Fischlein18/test-eventing/express-event-publisher/README.md

 ---

 ## How to execute the service in your local machine
+1. pull mongodb image:
+    `sudo docker pull mongo`

-1. start mongodb in docker container
+2. start mongodb in docker container:
+    - (for the first time only) create a /mongodata directory on the host system: `sudo mkdir -p /mongodata`
+    - start container for the first time: `sudo docker run -it -v mongodata:/data/db --name mongodb -d mongo`
-    `sudo docker start mongodb`
+    - restart container: `sudo docker start mongodb`

-2. create docker image of the service
+3. create docker image of the service:
     `sudo docker build -t express-event-publisher .`

-3. start the service in docker container
+4. start the service in docker container:
     `sudo docker run -d --link mongodb:mongodb -p 9000:3000 express-event-publisher`

-4. start brower: `localhost:9000`
+5. start brower: `localhost:9000`

-5. to check data in mongodb:
+6. to check data in mongodb:
     - connect to the container bash: `sudo docker exec -it mongodb bash`
     - start mongodb shell: `mongo`
     - select database: `use score-srv-poc`